 This batch of salsa verde for for my vegan cauliflower fish tacos.
 That recipe can be found here:

 Select tomatillos that have some white to them, they are sweeter than the solid green ones.
-To prepare them for cooking remove the paper like husk and wash off the sticky stuff.
+To prepare them for cooking remove the paper-like husk and wash off the sticky stuff.
 It will take a little scrubbing but you need to take it off.

-To make the salsa roast eight tomatillos (roughly 1 pound), three serrano peppers, one quarter of a medium onion in a 350 degree F oven until cooked thru.
+To make the salsa roast eight tomatillos (roughly 1 pound), three serrano peppers, one-quarter of a medium onion in a 350 degree F oven until cooked thru.
 Cook until they are soft all the way thru.
 This should take 20 twenty minutes or so.

-Add all of these to a blender (for the serrano peppers I did cut off the stems and most of the seeds) with two cloves of garlic, one teaspoon of sea salt, one half cup of water and one half cup of roughly chopped cilantro.
+Add all of these to a blender (for the serrano peppers I did cut off the stems and most of the seeds) with two cloves of garlic, one teaspoon of sea salt, one-half cup of water, and one-half cup of roughly chopped cilantro.
 Blend until mostly smooth, do leave some chunks.

 This salsa is best made at least a few hours ahead of time.
-Make it then put in the fridge until needed.
+Make it then put it in the fridge until needed.

-You can a chicken bouillon powder to give it s flavor boost or my favorite is just before serving blend in an avocado or two.
+You can a chicken bouillon powder to give its flavor boost or my favorite is just before serving blend in an avocado or two.